-The Board's capital assets are recorded at original cost.
-Donated assets are listed at their estimated fair value at the date of donation or forfeiture.
+Donated assets received prior to June 15, 2015 are recorded at their estimated fair value at the date of donation or forfeiture.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
+All other assets are recorded at original cost.
 Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.
 Certain items acquired before July 1987 are recorded at an estimated original historical cost.
 The total of these estimates is not considered large enough that any errors would be material when capital assets are considered as a whole.